OsoSan01/RecipesAnywhere/README.md

     -Have fun doing a project that is relatable or interesting for me.

 ## Tools

-*Node.js
+-Node.js
-    *I used express at the start.
+    -I used express at the start.
 However, I decided to start a new project without the express structure

-*MongoDB/Mongoose:
+-MongoDB/Mongoose:
-    *For managing the data base and schemas.
+    -For managing the data base and schemas.

- *CSS
+ -CSS
-     *Used mainly bootstrap but added some aditional CSS to make it look better
+    -Used mainly bootstrap but added some aditional CSS to make it look better

- *JS
+ -JS
-    *Only added this to handle the buttons to add elements on a list (more user friendly)
+    -Only added this to handle the buttons to add elements on a list (more user friendly)

-*Oauth  from Google
+-Oauth  from Google
-    *Authentication to let a user have their own data.
+    -Authentication to let a user have their own data.

 ## Over view of the app